raghavrover/passwordManager/README.md

-In this project, let's build a **Password Manager** by applying the concepts we have learned till now.
+In this project, I've built a **Password Manager** by using ReactJs.

+### Aim

+The aim of the project is store and manage passwords for websites, to make you login without hassle free remembering of lots of passwords.

 ### Refer to the image below: